An Experimental Study of Class Imbalance in Federated Learning: Introduction

 Federated learning is able to make use of local data for training without violating privacy or breaking data island between clients.
 Currently, federated learning has been deployed by major service providers and plays a critical role in privacy-sensitive applications~\cite{Li2020}.
 While most research in federated learning focuses on reducing communication loads and protecting data privacy~\cite{Li2020, kairouz2019advances, Smith2017}, little work has looked into how local data can affect the performance of the global model.
 Data from different clients are always not independently and identically distributed (Non-IID).
 Class imbalance is a type of non-iid distributions in federated learning environments.
 In a classification task, such as fraudulent phone call detection and diagnoses of rare diseases, class imbalance refers to the situation where some classes of data (minority) are significantly under-represented compared to other classes (majority).
 In traditional non-distributed machine learning, class imbalance can cause great performance degradation, especially the poor accuracy on minority classes~\cite{japkowicz2002class, ali2013classification}.

 Class imbalance is also common in federated learning.
-For example, in disease prediction that requires collaborative learning from data located at local hospitals, there are often fewer positive cases of disease than negative cases.
+For example, in real-world health data, severe class imbalance is a norm, rather than an exception~\cite{choudhury2019predicting}.
 However, it is unclear if and how local class imbalance in federated learning can affect the performance of the global model.
 Compared with the traditional non-distributed learning case, class imbalance in federated learning is much more complex.
 Local models and their regular updates could be affected by local imbalanced data, but it is unclear how many affected clients or how the severity of local imbalance may cause a global degradation.
 Meanwhile, the class imbalance status between clients can vary.
 For example, a client A has a minority class c1 and a majority class c2, but a client B has class c1 as majority and class c2 as minority.
+Therefore, various class imbalance in federated learning should be categorised properly for potential solution to tackle them.
 This paper aims at providing a full understanding of the impact of class imbalance in federated learning that will shed lights on suitable solutions of tackling class imbalance in federated learning.
 We will answer three specific questions in this paper: \begin{enumerate} \item How should we define class imbalance in federated learning?
 This will include a global class imbalance degree (applicable to multi-class data) and the differences of class imbalance between clients. \item Would the local and global class imbalance affect the performance of the global model and how? \item Would the class imbalance difference between clients affect the performance of the global model and how? \end{enumerate}

 The contribution of this paper are listed bellow: \begin{itemize} \item We propose two new metrics to measure class imbalance in federated learning: Global Imbalance Degree using Multiclass Imbalance Degree (MID) and Local and Global Imbalance Relation using Weighted Cosine Similarity (WCS). \item Based on the new definition, we conduct extensive experiments on real-world datasets to investigate the impact of class imbalance.
 Four different scenarios are considered.
 Results show that the global class imbalance degrades the global model performance.
 The difference of local class imbalance also causes global performance degradation and slows down the model convergence. \end{itemize}